jakeogh/anormbookmarker/README.md

 A Tag is a unicode string.

+Leading and trailing spaces are stripped.

+Consecutive spaces are collapsed into a single space.

+The only invalid (unicode) Tag is a sequence of 1 or more spaces.

+A space is only 0x20.
+Any other unicode (including whitespace) is treated as valid tag chars.

 A Tag is split into Words seperated by spaces.

-The only invalid (unicode) Tag is a single space.

-Leading and trailing spaces are ignored.
+The only unicode char that can not be in a Word is 0x20.

 Words can have mispellings that alias back to the correct Word.